Analyzing International Tower Hill Mines (THM) and Its Rivals

 |2.33

-As a group, “Metal mining” companies have a potential upside of 16.09%.
-Given International Tower Hill Mines’ peers higher probable upside, analysts clearly believe International Tower Hill Mines has less favorable growth aspects than its peers.
+As a group, “Metal mining” companies have a potential upside of 16.01%.
+Given International Tower Hill Mines’ peers higher possible upside, analysts clearly believe International Tower Hill Mines has less favorable growth aspects than its peers.

 Summary